 - Transbronchial cryobiopsy

 - Whole lung lavage

-Dr. Vollenweider earned his medical degree from St. George’s University School of Medicine in Grenada.
-He completed both his residency and internship at the University of Louisville School of Medicine in Kentucky, where he also served as chief resident.
-He completed his fellowship in pulmonary-critical care medicine at the University of Florida College of Medicine in Gainesville, and also received a master’s degree in public health in epidemiology from Loma Linda University in California.
+Dr. Vollenweider earned his medical degree at St. George’s University School of Medicine in Grenada.
+He completed both his internship and residency in internal medicine at the University of Louisville School of Medicine in Kentucky, where he served as chief medical resident in his final year of the program.
+His fellowship in pulmonary and critical care medicine was performed at the University of Florida College of Medicine in Gainesville.